Paraguay: 20th century

-In 1904 the Liberal revolution against the rule of Colorados broke out.
+In 1904, the Liberal revolution against the rule of Colorados broke out.
 The Liberal rule started a period of great political instability.
-Between 1904 and 1954 Paraguay had thirty-one presidents, most of whom were removed from office by force.
+Between 1904 and 1954, Paraguay had thirty-one presidents, most of whom were removed from office by force.
 Conflicts between the factions of the ruling Liberal party led to the Paraguayan Civil War of 1922.

 The unresolved border conflict with Bolivia over the Chaco region finally erupted in the early 1930s in the Chaco War.
-After great losses Paraguay defeated Bolivia and established its sovereignty over most of the disputed Chaco region.
+After both sides suffered great losses, Paraguay defeated Bolivia and established its sovereignty over most of the disputed Chaco region.
 After the war, military officers used popular dissatisfaction with the Liberal politicians to seize the power for themselves.
 On 17 February 1936, the February Revolution brought colonel Rafael Franco to power.
 Between 1940 and 1948, the country was ruled by general Higinio Morínigo.
 Dissatisfaction with his rule resulted in the Paraguayan civil war of 1947.
-In its aftermath Alfredo Stroessner, began involvement in a string of plots, which resulted in his military coup d'état of 4 May 1954.
+In its aftermath Alfredo Stroessner began involvement in a string of plots, which resulted in his military coup d'état of 4 May 1954.
 In the aftermath of World War II, Paraguay became a hideout for Nazi fugitives accused of war crimes.